 Thatch accumulates rather slowly, so the service isn’t required or recommended annually like core aeration.
 You should aim to dethatch your lawn about once every five years, or if your lawn shows signs of needing the service.
 We’ll discuss the signs that your lawn needs dethatching later on.

 The best time of year to dethatch will be during your lawn’s growing season, which is based on the type of grass you have.
 This will ensure that your lawn has time to recover from the slight amount of stress dethatching can put on your grass.
-Dethatching during the growing season will also give your grass the nutrients, oxygen, and water it needs right at the peak of its growth.
+Dethatching during the growing season will also give your grass the nutrients, oxygen, and water it needs right at the peak of its growth, aligning with what a prolonged growing season means for your lawn care.

-Warm-climate grass species—like bermudagrass, zoysiagrass, and bahiagrass—should be dethatched in the late spring or early summer.
+Warm-climate grass species—like bermudagrass, zoysiagrass, and bahiagrass—should be dethatched in the late spring (check out our spring lawn care tutorial) or early summer.
 Early spring is an acceptable time as well, but it can put too much stress on your grass if it’s still dormant.
-You should plan to dethatch cool-season grasses and those that thrive in moderate temperatures—like fescue grass, ryegrass, and Kentucky bluegrass—in the late summer or early fall.
+You should plan to dethatch cool-season grasses and those that thrive in moderate temperatures—like ryegrass, Kentucky bluegrass, and fescue grass (Read fescue grass cultivation process)—in the late summer or early fall.

 How to Dethatch Your Lawn